 Let’s get you started with some quick, simple steps.
 These easy setups prove that automation is the future, but in case you forget, make sure to bookmark this.

 RSS compiles all the up-to-date articles and blogs they update.
 The best part is that you don’t have to surrender your email if you don’t want to.
 And honestly, it’s simple to set up.

 First, select an RSS feeder.
 There’s a Chrome extension and you can also use Outlook as a feeder.
 There are many other options to fit your day-to-day here.

 Next up, hit the orange RSS icon to subscribe to our recommended sites, and that’s it!
 I promise, that’s it.

-You can go here for more details about what exactly an RSS feed is and additional methods for it.
+Click here for more details about what exactly an RSS feed is and additional methods for it.

 As for setting up Google Alerts that’s straightforward as well!
 Especially if you have a Gmail account (and who doesn’t have one of those?).